upsidedownlabs/upsidedownlabs.github.io/_sources/courses/basics-of-neuroscience/module-2/index.rst

 2.3.2 Autonomic Nervous System (ANS)
 ======================================

 The autonomic nervous system controls involuntary physiological processes, such as heart rate, digestion, and respiratory rate.
-It operates without conscious control and is divided into three main parts:
+It operates without conscious control and is divided into two main parts:

 a. **Sympathetic Nervous System:** Known as the "fight or flight" system, it prepares the body for stress or emergency situations by increasing heart rate, dilating pupils, releasing adrenaline, and redirecting blood flow to muscles.
 b. **Parasympathetic Nervous System:** It does the opposite of the sympathetic nervous system.
 Often referred to as the "rest and digest" system, it promotes relaxation by slowing the heart rate, promoting digestion, and conserving energy after a stressful event.